 Madagascar is very rich with surprising natural landmarks – created both by geological processes and living nature.

 Wondermondo does not list large natural complexes – such as Amazon Rainforest or Great Barrier Reef.
-Thus here are not described such wonders of Madagascar as the unique rainforest or the otherwordly dry forest of Andrefana.
-Nevertheless Madagascar is very rich with landmarks with smaller area.
+Thus here are not described such wonders of Madagascar as the unique rainforest or the otherworldly dry forest of Andrefana.
+Nevertheless, Madagascar is very rich with landmarks with a smaller area.
 Highlights of Madagascar are: